Rust for Java developers, part 2

 adding functions and methods to them.
 By doing this, we’ve seen how three

-different types of methods that can be declared on structs: &self
+different types of methods that can be declared on structs: &self, &mut self

 checker and move semantics.